google/applied-machine-learning-intensive/acs/ac1/_sources/projects/module_c.rst

     -   What were the questions you chose and why?
     -   Which datasets did you have to join?
-    -   What are the primary keys on which you join?
+    -   What are the primary keys on which you joined?
     -   What type of JOIN was applicable for your questions?
-    -   Explain how you verified that your datasets were merged in the way you expected.
+    -   How did you verify that your datasets were merged in the way you expected?

 5. Think of 2-3 interesting statistical questions you would like to answer using these datasets.
 These should involve calculating the mean, median, and